Reviewing HALFORDS Grp PL/ADR (HLFDY) and Advance Auto Parts (AAP)

-HALFORDS Grp PL/ADR (OTCMKTS:HLFDY) and Advance Auto Parts (NYSE:AAP) are both auto/tires/trucks companies, but which is the better business?
-We will compare the two companies based on the strength of their profitability, earnings, valuation, institutional ownership, dividends, analyst recommendations and risk.
+HALFORDS Grp PL/ADR (OTCMKTS:HLFDY) and Advance Auto Parts (NYSE:AAP) are both auto/tires/trucks companies, but which is the superior investment?
+We will compare the two companies based on the strength of their earnings, risk, valuation, dividends, profitability, analyst recommendations and institutional ownership.

 Analyst Recommendations

-This is a breakdown of current ratings and target prices for HALFORDS Grp PL/ADR and Advance Auto Parts, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for HALFORDS Grp PL/ADR and Advance Auto Parts, as provided by MarketBeat.com.

 |Sell Ratings